yuandra/2016-04-07-data-acquisition-cleaning/open-refine-03-interface.md

 ### Exercise

-- hide the permanent link column
+- try to move & hide the data column
-- remove the . (dot sign) from description column name
-- reorder so that marks column is put on the back
-- change the data type of record id to be number
-- make the sort permanent
+- try to sort a column and make it permanent !

 ### The history view